 Over the years, the Ophthalmology Times Best Programs Survey has become a highly regarded survey among ophthalmologists, researchers, and residents (even, residents-to-be).
 Each year, we continue to improve upon its credibility.
 This year, Ophthalmology Times is expanding the survey to include ophthalmologists on its E-mail circulation list.
 In addition, the survey also will include the chairmen and resident advisors of the major ophthalmic institutions across the country, as in the past.

 I am writing to ask for your participation in the 15th Annual Ophthalmology Times Best Programs Survey.
 Please take a moment to vote and submit your responses.
-Deadline iday, August st. Your responses will remain strictly confidential and will be used for statistical analyses only.
+Deadline is Wednesday, September 1st.
+Your responses will remain strictly confidential and will be used for statistical analyses only.
 The survey is attached and should take less than 5 minutes to complete.

 Please vote for the top 10 programs in each of these four categories: